Clickcease

 What should I do after a motorcycle accident in Texas?

 1. Call 911 and wait for police.
 A police report creates an official record of the accident, including the officer’s observations about fault.
+This document becomes critical evidence in your claim.

 3. Document everything.
 Take photos of vehicle damage, road conditions, your injuries, and your helmet.
 Get contact information from witnesses.

 4. Do not give recorded statements to insurance companies.
 Adjusters are trained to get you to say things that hurt your claim.
+Politely decline until you speak with an attorney.

 5. Contact a Texas motorcycle accident lawyer.
 Most offer free consultations and work on contingency, meaning you pay nothing unless you win.

-What are the most common causes of motorcycle accidents in Texas?
+What causes most motorcycle accidents in Texas?

 injured we can help

-Can I recover compensation if I was partly at fault for the motorcycle accident?
+Can I recover compensation if I was partly at fault?

 What compensation can I recover after a Texas motorcycle accident?

-Texas law allows injured motorcyclists to recover three categories of damages under Texas Civil Practice and Remedies Code § 41.001:
+Texas law allows injured motorcyclists to recover three categories of damages under Texas Civil Practice and Remedies Code § 41.001.

 Exemplary (punitive) damages may be awarded when the at-fault party’s conduct was grossly negligent or intentional.
 Under Texas Civil Practice and Remedies Code § 41.008, punitive damages are generally capped at the greater of $200,000 or two times economic damages plus non-economic damages up to $750,000.
 Drunk driving cases often qualify for punitive damages.